Rufus For Real

 Serving: 1serving | Calories: 504kcal | Carbohydrates: 31g | Protein: 32g | Fat: 29g | Saturated Fat: 12g | Polyunsaturated Fat: 3g | Monounsaturated Fat: 11g | Trans Fat: 0.3g | Cholesterol: 96mg | Sodium: 965mg | Potassium: 514mg | Fiber: 4g | Sugar: 2g | Vitamin A: 998IU | Vitamin C: 2mg | Calcium: 401mg | Iron: 4mg

-• Mexican rice or cilantro-lime rice — Classic, cozy, and perfect for soaking up extra red sauce.
+• Serve with rice – Mexican rice or cilantro-lime rice soaks up all that extra sauce.

 Storage & Reheating